AdaCore/training_material/courses/ada_essentials/276_type_contracts/03-subtype_predicates.rst

 * Efficient code can be generated for usage

   .. code:: Ada
-    :font-size: tiny
+    :font-size: small

      type Days is (Sun, Mon, Tues, We, Thu, Fri, Sat);
-     subtype Weekend is Days with Static_Predicate => Weekend in Sat | Sun;
+     subtype Weekend is Days
+        with Static_Predicate => Weekend in Sat | Sun;
      ...
      for A_Day in Weekend loop
        GNAT.IO.Put_Line (A_Day'Image);